LEAN-96/RAG-Demystified/README.md

 ==
 $$\text{q(x)= BERT}_{q}(x)$$

 2. Document Retrieval: Using the encoded query, the system searches a large corpus of information to retrieve relevant documents or passages.
-This is done using a dense retrieval method, which efficiently fetches the most relevant pieces of information.
-This search, also called vector search, finds top K document chunks within the indexed corpus by calculating similarity scores between the query vector and the vectors of chunks.
+This search, also called vector search or similarity search, finds top K document chunks within the indexed corpus by calculating similarity scores between the query vector and the document chunk vectors.
 In the paper the similarity between the question and the document passage is using the dot product, a Maximum Inner Product Search (MIPS) algorithm.
-This step prepares the documents for the generation process.
+This step is implemented within the FAISS index and prepares the documents for the generation process.

 "*At run-time, DPR applies a different encoder EQ(·) that maps the input question to a d-dimensional vector, and retrieves k passages of which vectors are the closest to the question vector.
 We deﬁne the similarity between the question and the passage using the dot product of their vectors:*" (Karpukhin V, Oğuz B, Min S, et al (2020) Dense Passage Retrieval for Open-Domain Question Answering)